 Finally, a suspension of work may not result in a time extension to the contract, such as where the critical path has not been affected or in the case of a critical delay.
 However, a partial suspension can cause impact damages, such as lost productivity, idle equipment and material escalation costs.

 Collectively, based upon typical contract documents, legal precedent and the particular laws of each state and local jurisdiction, a contractor needs to follow specific notification protocol, identify all activities affected, document all actions taken, including mitigation actions, and track all costs incurred due to a suspension of work order.
 This is especially important when the suspension is “constructive,” that is, it is not a result of a verbal or written directive from the owner.
 Either way, it is in the best interest of the project that the contractor and owner have a mutual understanding of the suspension and how the various potential costs will be treated.

-In an upcoming live webinar produced by WPL Publishing Co., Inc. (constructionclaims.com), construction expert Jim Zack dives into the suspension of work issue, including legal trends over recent years and the impact of some recent board and court decisions.
+In a webinar last month produced by WPL Publishing Co., Inc. (constructionclaims.com), construction expert Jim Zack dove deep into the topic of suspension of work, including legal trends over recent years and the impact of some recent U.S. board and court decisions.
 The different types of suspensions are reviewed, as well as the various types of damages.
 In addition, Jim has identified a 12-point test for recovery of suspension damages.
-This event does more than help the contractor protect its interests in damage recovery, but also advises owners of best practices in addressing contractor concerns and resolving suspension claims at the project site.
-For more information, click here.
+This event provided useful tips to help contractors protect their interests in damage recovery, and additionally advises owners of best practices in addressing contractor concerns and resolving suspension claims at the project site.

 - To download a free copy of Jim's Suspension of Work paper, click here.